THE CLARENCE "BIG HOUSE" GAINES AWARD

 During his 47-year tenure as coach and athletic director at WSSU he coached professional basketball greats Cleo Hill (first African-American from an historically Black college and university to be drafted No. 1 by the National Basketball Association, St. Louis Hawks, 1961) and Earl "The Pearl" Monroe.

-The recipient of the 2023-24 award will be announced in April, in Phoenix, AZ site of the men's NCAA Basketball Championship.
+The Clarence Gaines award voting panel is made up of current division I coaches, athletic administrators, and senior College Insider staff members.
+The recipient of the 2024-25 award will be announced in April, in San Antonio, TX site of the men's Division I NCAA Basketball Championship.

 The Clarence Gaines award is presented annually to the top division II head coach, as voted on by the award committee.